lucas-bids/azk-2/README.md

 • Monthly hour and payment analysis (once per month);<br>

 #### Branding (or a little bit of it)
+I didn't design the brand as a whole, it is basically the logo, the color palette, the typography and a few graphic elements, just enough to make the application work as a simple (sort of MVP) product.

 ##### THE WHY
 From a product development point of view, azk• is suposed to solve the following problems:
 <ul>